thomas4f/mxbmrp/README.md

 # MX Bikes Memory Reader Project (MXBMRP)

 ![mxbmrp](https://github.com/user-attachments/assets/09dd7100-9938-471a-8c98-09d32ea1aad9)
+*MXBMRP displaying the Bike- Track and Server names on screen in MX Bikes Beta19b.*

 The program reads specific memory addresses in MX Bikes to retrieve real-time game data.
 It then writes this data to a ReShade shader file, creating an in-game overlay that displays the information live, similar to [MaxHUD](http://forum.mx-bikes.com/index.php?topic=180.0)).